-Before making a decision to cancel school, EPS administrators monitor and review road and parking lot conditions, temperatures and precipitation amounts.
-The decision on whether to cancel school is not often immediately clear.
+Before making a decision to move to remote learning or a non-instruction day (snow day), EPS administrators monitor and review road and parking lot conditions, temperatures and precipitation amounts.
+The decision on school closure is not often immediately clear.
 Oklahoma weather can change quickly.
 When schools must be closed due to inclement weather, the following considerations are important:

-- EPS endeavors to announce its decision to close between 5-5:15 a.m. and will post that information to the district’s social media platforms, school websites, and share it with local media.
-In addition, you may receive a text message about school closures.
-For information on how to sign up for this free service, click here: https://edmondschools.net/parents-students/communication/
+- EPS will post school closings to the district’s social media platforms, school websites, and share it with local media.
+In addition, you may receive a text message about school closures and a push notification from our mobile app.
+For information on how to sign up for text messaging, click here: https://edmondschools.net/parents-students/communication/

 - When weather conditions develop during the school day, schools are generally NOT dismissed early because thousands of parents work and students could potentially be arriving home to a locked house.

-- To find out if schools are closed, monitor social media, the district website, your email and text messages from school messenger and local media.
+- To find out if schools have moved to remote learning or the district has called for a non-instruction day, please monitor social media, the district website, your email and text messages from school messenger, and local media.
 Please do not call district headquarters or individual schools.
 These lines must be kept open.

 Tornado Watch Procedures:

 When a tornado watch is issued during school hours, site administrators monitor local media and the National Weather Service to stay up-to-date-on potentially changing weather conditions.

 When a tornado warning is issued or the city tornado sirens are activated in the vicinity during school hours, students take shelter in the building until the “all-clear” is given by the district’s central office.